The Terminal List

 The Terminal List is an American action thriller television series created by David DiGilio for Amazon Prime Video.
 It is based on the 2018 novel of the same name by Jack Carr.
 The series tells the story of a Navy SEAL who seeks to avenge the murder of his family.
 It stars Chris Pratt, Constance Wu, Taylor Kitsch, Riley Keough, Arlo Mertz, and Jeanne Tripplehorn.

-The Terminal List was released on July 1, 2022.
-In February 2023, the series was renewed for a second season.
+The first season of The Terminal List was released on July 1, 2022.
+In February 2023, the series was renewed for a second season, which is set to premiere on October 21, 2026.

 Premise

 After his platoon of US Navy SEALs is ambushed while on a covert mission, Lieutenant Commander Reece returns home to his family with conflicting memories of the event and questions about his culpability.
 As new evidence emerges, Reece discovers dark forces working against him, endangering not only his life but also the lives of those he loves.